Austrians in Jerusalem

 Eli Ilan

-Tour includes entry to a church, please dress modestly (no sleeveless shirts or shorts).
+Note: The tour includes entry to a church.
+Please dress modestly (no tank tops or shorts).

 Photo credit: Aya A. Ismail